1ssb/torchkan/README.md

 ---

+### Introduction to KANvolver Model

+The `KANvolver` model is a unique neural network designed for classifying MNIST dataset images with an impressive accuracy of 99.5%.
+It integrates convolutional neural networks (CNNs) with polynomial feature expansions to capture both simple and complex patterns effectively.

+### Model Architecture

+**Convolutional Feature Extraction:** The model starts with two convolutional layers, each paired with ReLU activation and max-pooling, to extract and condense spatial features from grayscale MNIST images.
+The first layer uses 16 filters of size 3x3, while the second expands the feature maps to 32 channels.

+**Polynomial Feature Transformation:** Following feature extraction, the model applies polynomial transformations up to the second order to the flattened convolutional outputs.
+This step enhances the model's ability to identify non-linear relationships among features.

+**Linear Layers and Batch Normalization:** The transformed features are processed through a series of linear layers with batch normalization and ReLU activations to stabilize training and introduce necessary non-linearity.

+### Forward Propagation

+1. **Input Reshaping:** Images are reshaped from vectors of 784 elements to 1x28x28 tensors for the CNN layers.
+2. **Feature Extraction:** Spatial features are extracted and pooled through the convolutional layers.
+3. **Polynomial Expansion:** Features undergo polynomial expansion to capture higher-order interactions.
+4. **Linear Processing:** The expanded features are processed by linear layers with normalization and activation.
+5. **Output Generation:** The network produces logits for each digit class in MNIST.

+### Performance and Conclusion

+The `KANvolver` model's success, marked by a 99.5% accuracy on MNIST, demonstrates its robustness in leveraging both CNNs and polynomial expansions for effective digit classification.
+While this model shows significant potential, there is always room for exploration and improvement in adapting it for broader image processing challenges.

+---

 ## Introducing KAL_Net

 The `KAL_Net` class represents a GAM network architecture called the **Kolmogorov Arnold Legendre Network (KAL-Net)**.
 This network leverages the mathematical properties of Legendre polynomials to enhance learning and generalization capabilities over traditional polynomial approximations like splines used in KANs.